 August 26 to December 9, 2011 - The Twelve Labors of Hercules suite is the culmination of Rudy Pozzatti's career-long interest in this mythological subject and its relevance to contemporary society.

-Rudy Possatti is a distinguished Professor of Fine Arts Emeritus at Indiana University.
+Rudy Pozzatti is a distinguished Professor of Fine Arts Emeritus at Indiana University.
 He is an internationally exhibited artist with an illustrious career spanning over sixty years.
 Pozzatti is an esteemed artist, printmaker, and teacher who developed Indiana University's printmaking program, which is considered to be among the finest in the country.
 His work has been the focus of numerous one-person exhibitions in various museums and galleries throughout the United States, Italy and Germany; and is included in many world-class collections including those of the Museum of Modern Art in New York and the National Gallery in Washington .DC.
-Recently published by Normal Editions Work-shop, these large-scale lithographs showcase Possatti's master of drawing
+Recently published by Normal Editions Work-shop, these large-scale lithographs showcase Pozzatti's master of drawing